 We provide Pre-Therapy Information and a Therapeutic Agreement to people who express an interest in therapy – usually before the initial consultation.
 It sets out an ‘offer of therapy’ for consideration by potential clients before we meet to agree a way of us working together.
 It also contains a link to our Privacy Statement and Agreement as required under the General Data Protection Regulations (GDPR) effective from 25 May 2018.
 The provision of pre-therapy information and a therapeutic agreement is an expected practice in the counselling psychotherapy setting.
 It promotes transparency at the outset of any therapeutic relationship, seeks to demonstrate the therapist’s respect for their client and to encourage the person’s understanding about the therapy, our relating, and the terms of our working together.
 As such, reading the Pre-Therapy Information and Therapeutic Agreement document before committing to the process of therapy will be important.
 Your therapist will always talk to you about these terms and conditions whether the document is provided to you beforehand or during your first consultation.

 We provide a 60 rather than the more traditional 50 minute ‘therapy hour’ and clients’ will always be welcomed with an optional hot or cold drink, and comfortable surroundings.
 As we generally do not make ‘back-to-back’ appointments, clients will rarely meet another client leaving, when they arrive and should always experience their therapist as being fresh and present in their company.

-Payment is generally taken on the day, at the end of the session via cash, card payment, cheque, or bank transfer (BACS), if you bank online.
+Payment is generally taken on the day, at the end of the session via cash, card payment, or bank transfer (BACS), if you bank online.
 We no longer accept cheque payments.
 BACS transactions can be made in advance or within 24 hours of the session taking place.
 Please indicate your preferences and/or needs when booking or at the end of your initial consultation.
 Thank you.